benbalter/benbalter.github.com/_posts/2013-06-12-an-open-letter-to-government-cios.md

 ---
-published:
-  - true
-  - "true"
-title: A styleguide for government CIOs
+title: An open letter to government CIOs
 excerpt: "Government CIOs should seek to build systems in a lean, iterative, decentralized, and open way"
 author: Ben Balter
 layout: post